axel-springer-kugawana/iwb_serenity/docs/css/bases/typography.md

 # Typography

-## Font-family:
+## Fonts

-By default, the font-family for titles is [Montserrat](https://fonts.google.com/specimen/Montserrat) and [PT Sans](https://fonts.google.com/specimen/PT+Sans) for other text.
+By default, the `font-family` for titles is [Montserrat](https://fonts.google.com/specimen/Montserrat) while any other text gets [PT Sans](https://fonts.google.com/specimen/PT+Sans).

-If these fonts are not available it will fall back on the generic *sans-serif* family for both.
+If these fonts are not available, they will fall back on other fonts, depending on which ones are available on your system.
+The font stacks are:

+- `"Montserrat", "Verdana", system-ui, -apple-system, sans-serif !default;`
+- `"PT Sans", "Trebuchet MS", system-ui, -apple-system, sans-serif !default;`

-These two fonts are not loaded inside the CSS, you have to include them in the `<head>` tag of your page.
+These two fonts are not loaded by Serenity.
+You can include them either by using Google Fonts CDN either by (preferably) self-hosting the fonts and writing your own `@font-face` declarations.

+Using Google Fonts, link these stylesheets in the `<head>` tag of your page.

 ```html
 <link rel="stylesheet" href="https://fonts.googleapis.com/css?family=PT+Sans:400,400i,700,700i">